 Next-Generation Green Light-Emitting Diodes by Novel Cubic III-Nitrides

 GRADUATE STUDENTS: Connect with top researchers and industry thought leaders February 1–4 to show your work!

 Since 2003, the DOE Lighting R&D Workshop has drawn the best and brightest in the industry to share the latest on lighting technology advances.
 And each year, the popular poster session offers one-on-one interaction between presenters and attendees to network, exchange ideas, and help accelerate lighting innovations.

 The 2021 Lighting R&D Workshop will be a free virtual event, and the poster session will remain a cornerstone for robust discussion among researchers.

-Students are invited to submit posters highlighting their work to shape the future of lighting, which may also include unique luminaire or design concepts that address a problem with today’s lighting solutions.
+Students are invited to submit abstracts to be considered for the poster competition.
+Abstracts should highlight work to shape the future of lighting, which may also include unique luminaire or design concepts that address a problem with today’s lighting solutions.

 Two Grand Prize Winners will be selected to give a presentation of their work during the workshop and to participate in the virtual poster session on Tuesday, February 2.
 Honorable Mentions will be selected to participate in the virtual poster session.